JamBrains/jam-docs/docs/advanced/networking/conn_grid.md

 Our interpretation of the SNP spec leads to the following grid for block propagation.
 There are three grids;
 previous, current and future validator set.
 As simplification it uses just eight instead of 31 as grid size.
 One validator is selected in red, propagating to its first order peers in red.
-The second order propagatings are in green.
-The third order propagatings are all nodes.
+The second order propagations are in green.
+The third order propagations are all nodes.

 <iframe
   src="https://stackblitz.com/edit/typescript-dm85k5?embed=1&file=index.ts&hideDevTools=1&hideExplorer=1&hideNavigation=1&theme=dark&view=preview"